kevin-3006/Individual-Wiki/Lab2/README.md

 ## Example Outputs

-* See README.md of indiviual projects for more details.
+* See README.md in subfolders for more details.
-* OR refer to lab1_qX_816013669.out files
+* OR refer to lab2_qX_816013669.out files